chappjc/dcrspy/README.md

 ## Types of Data

-Two types of information are monitored:
+The types of information monitored are:

 * Block chain data (from dcrd)
-* Stake and wallet information (from your wallet).
+* Stake and wallet information (from your wallet, optional).
 * Mempool ticket info (from dcrd)

 A connection to dcrwallet is optional.
 Only block data will be obtained when no wallet connection is available.

-Transactions involving watched addresses may also be logged.

 See [Data Details](#data-details) below for more information.

+Transactions involving **watched addresses** may also be logged (using the `watchaddress` flag).
+Watching for addresses receiving funds seems to be OK, but watching for sending funds from a watched address is experimental.

 ## Arbitrary Command Execution